April 19, 2023:

 May 2021: Individuals 12 years of age and older residing in the United States are eligible to receive the COVID 19 vaccine.
 COVID vaccines are widely available at pharmacies, local health departments, clinics, Federally Qualified Health Centers and other locations across the state.
 Visit Vaccines.gov to find appointments near you or contact your local pharmacy or provider.
 To check your eligibility, click here.

 To learn more about the New York State Vaccination Program or to schedule an appointment, click here.

-Vaccine hotline for seniors: Westchester County Department of Senior Programs & Services is helping the county’s senior citizens navigate the COVID-19 vaccine appointment process through an information and assistance phone line on weekdays from 8:30 a.m. to 4:30 p.m. at 914-813-6300, https://seniorcitizens.westchestergov.com/.
+Help for Seniors - Vaccine hotline for seniors: Westchester County Department of Senior Programs & Services is helping the county’s senior citizens navigate the COVID-19 vaccine appointment process through an information and assistance phone line on weekdays from 8:30 a.m. to 4:30 p.m. at 914-813-6300, https://seniorcitizens.westchestergov.com/.